foremast/foremast/_docs/pipeline_examples.rst

    application's git repository

 #.
 A server-side git hook detects a change and triggers a Jenkins job to run
+   Foremast ``prepare-app-pipeline``

-   Foremast ``prepare-app-pipeline`` This regenerates the application and pipeline in Spinnaker
+   - Regenerates the application and pipeline in Spinnaker

 #.
-The application artifacts are build using a Jenkins job and stored as an RPM
+Build application artifacts using a Jenkins job and stored as an RPM

 #.
-Spinnaker triggers detect a completed Jenkins jobs and starts a new
+Spinnaker triggers detect a completed Jenkins job and starts a new deployment
-   deployment pipeline
+   pipeline

    #.
-Bakes an AMI using build RPM
+Bake an AMI using built RPM
    #.
-Runs a Jenkins job to run Foremast ``prepare-infrastructure``.
-This
+Jenkins Stage runs Foremast ``prepare-infrastructure``

-      builds out the AWS ELB, SG, S3 bucket, and IAM roles
+      - Creates the AWS ELB, SG, S3 bucket, and IAM roles

    #.
-Runs a Jenkins jobs to tag the effected git repository with AMI info
+Jenkins Stage tags the source repository with AMI info
    #.
-Deploys the generated AMI to desired environments
+Deploy the generated AMI to desired environments
    #.
-Runs QE/QA checks against deployed application
+Jenkins Stage runs Quality Engineering tests against deployed application
    #.
-Tags the repository with deployment information
+Jenkins Stage tags the source repository with deployment information
    #.
-Attaches defined scaling policies
+Jenkins Stage attaches defined scaling policies
    #.
-Wants for manual judgment before continuing to the next stage
+Manual judgment before continuing to the next environment

 .. _`foremast-templates repo`: https://github.com/gogoair/foremast-template-examples